jmunixusers/presentations/Vim.md

 readable).
 Links can be internal and external, and are created with brackets of the text to be displayed followed by parenthesis of the link.
-Images can be linked in same way with an explination point in front. something like
+Images can be linked in same way with an explination point in front.
+Something like

 ![asdf](./sample.jpg)